Sriracha Keto Guide: Capsaicin’s Fat Burning Power + Zero Carb Hot Sauces

 • 80 milligrams of sodium

-The amount of carbs in Sriracha is negligible unless you’re consuming sriracha by the tablespoonful at every meal.
+The amount of carbs in sriracha is negligible unless you’re consuming sriracha by the tablespoonful at every meal.
 The heat of the sauce keeps most people from eating a large quantity of it, making it a great low-calorie, low-carb way to add lots of flavor to dishes like wings, stir fries, cauliflower rice, eggs, and marinades.

 So yes, you can have sriracha on keto – just don’t go crazy.